 Plans for the IPVanish VPN service are available at monthly or yearly rates.
 A seven day money back guarantee gives you plenty of time to try and speed test the servers throughout your regular gaming routine.

-Reader deal: Addictive Tips readers get a massive 57% on the IPVanish annual plan!
+EXCLUSIVE DEAL: Addictive Tips readers get a massive 60% on the IPVanish annual plan!
+Costs only $4.87 per month.

 Overall, NordVPN isn’t the fastest VPN on the list, but it makes up for it with high speed spikes and a number of features users will appreciate, especially gamers.
 The standard quality marks of unlimited bandwidth, no traffic caps, and no file type restrictions are all here, along with NordVPN’s signature double encryption for the best in online security.
 Zero-logging and an automatic kill switch round out its privacy features, making it one of the sturdiest general use VPNs around.